Getting Started with Blazor TextBox in Blazor Web App

 Install Syncfusion® Blazor Inputs and Themes NuGet in the App

-When using WebAssembly or Auto interactive render modes, install Syncfusion® Blazor NuGet packages in the Client project.
+If using the WebAssembly or Auto render modes in the Blazor Web App, install Syncfusion® Blazor component NuGet packages in the client project.

 • Press Ctrl+` to open the integrated terminal in Visual Studio Code.